Smooth homotopy 4-sphere

 \phantom{x}

-The embedding $\varphi$ in Lemma~2.3 is called a {\it bump embedding}.
-The 3-ball $B=\varphi(D\times I)$, the handlebody $V$ in Lemma~2.3 and the pair $(B,V)$ are respectively called a {\it bump 3-ball}, a {\it bump handlebody} and a {\it bump pair} of $F$ in $S^4$.
+In Lemma~2.3, the embedding $\varphi$, the 3-ball $B=\varphi(D\times I)$, the handlebody $V$ and the pair $(B,V)$ are respectively called a {\it bump embedding}, a {\it bump 3-ball}, a {\it bump handlebody} and a {\it bump pair} of $F$ in $S^4$.
+For a bump embedding